About melanoma skin cancer

 - a strong family history of melanoma

-- a weakened immune system from using immunosuppressive medicines for a long time.
+- a weakened immune system due to medical conditions or from using immunosuppressive medicines for a long time.

 Family history of melanoma

-About 2% of melanomas are linked to an inherited faulty gene.
-You may have an inherited faulty gene if 2 or more close relatives (parent, sibling or child) have been diagnosed with melanoma, particularly if they were diagnosed with more than one melanoma, or if they were diagnosed with melanoma before the age of 40.
+Less than 2% of melanomas are linked to an inherited faulty gene.
+You could have an inherited faulty gene if 2 or more close relatives (parent, sibling or child) have been diagnosed with melanoma, particularly if they were diagnosed with more than one melanoma, or if they were diagnosed with melanoma before the age of 40.

-People with a strong family history of melanoma should use sun protection and check their skin carefully for new moles or skin spots.
+People with a strong family history of melanoma should take extra care with sun protection and regularly check their skin carefully for new moles or skin spots.
 From their early 20s, they should consider having a professional skin check by a doctor.
-This may be every year.
-Discuss the frequency with your doctor.

 → READ MORE: Melanoma symptoms